eecsmap/eecsmap/notes/mit_6.s081.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

 For some reason gdb is not included in riscv-tools.
 And I don't want to build the tools from source.
-So I gave it a try to brew:
+So I gave it a try using brew:

 ```
 brew install riscv64-elf-gdb